Skip to content

 Rethinking Concept Bottleneck Models: From Pitfalls to Solutions

-This paper proposes CBM-Suite, a methodological framework that systematically addresses four fundamental pitfalls of Concept Bottleneck Models—the absence of a pre-training concept relevance metric, the linearity problem that allows the concept bottleneck to be bypassed, the accuracy gap relative to black-box models, and the unexplored interaction effects of different visual backbones and VLMs—through entropy-based metrics, nonlinear layers, and distillation losses, significantly improving both accuracy and interpretability of CBMs.
+The CBM-Suite framework is proposed to systematically address four pitfalls of Concept Bottleneck Models (CBMs): the lack of pre-evaluation metrics for concept relevance, the linearity problem causing bottlenecks to be bypassed, the accuracy gap compared to black-box models, and the research gap regarding the impact of different visual backbones/VLMs.
+This is achieved through entropy measures, non-linear layers, and distillation losses, significantly enhancing both accuracy and interpretability.

 RiskProp: Collision-Anchored Self-Supervised Risk Propagation for Early Accident Anticipation